 If you want to follow the self-managed approach, you can buy ETFs through any brokerage these days.
 You can also invest directly into Vanguard funds on the website if you meet the minimum balance requirement.

 Index funds offer great opportunities for investors.
 For the average person, investing in a low-cost index fund may be a great investment decision.
-Here is a brief overview of our main ideas on index funds:
+Here is a brief overview of index funds: